tmabulana/tmabulana/README.md

 - 👋 Hi, I’m @tmabulana
-- 👀 I’m interested in ... gt
+- 👀 I’m interested in ... software development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... a variety of programming languages.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... creating impactful softwares.
-- 📫 How to reach me ...
+- 📫 How to reach me ... mabulanathabang31@gmail.com

 <!---
 tmabulana/tmabulana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.